Dibeo/Dibeo/README.md

 - 🎮 I love playing and developing video games.
 - 📚 I enjoy reading about military technology and space exploration.
 - 🧗‍♂️ I am passionate about outdoor activities like hiking and skiing.
-- 🖌️ I have a creative side and enjoy graphic design in my free time (but I have not talent in it).
+- 🖌️ I have a creative side and enjoy graphic design in my free time (sadly I'm not talented at all).